KilianKegel/toro-C-Library/README.md

 or differences in handling text versus binary modes for file operations.

-The **toro C Library** aims to be fully identical in behavior to the functions specified in ANSI C, C90, and C95, as implemented in the **Standard C Library** (LIBCMT.LIB) provided with **Visual Studio 2022**.<br>
+The **toro C Library** aims to be fully identical in behavior to the functions specified in ANSI C, C90, and C95, as implemented in the **Standard C Library** (LIBCMT.LIB) provided with **Visual Studio 2026**.<br>

 [Microsoft C Language Reference](https://docs.microsoft.com/en-us/cpp/c-language/c-language-reference?view=vs-2019)

-Doing so, the development of **toro C Library** itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files — the header files delivered with **Visual Studio 2022** are utilized instead.
+Doing so, the development of **toro C Library** itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files — the header files delivered with **Visual Studio 2026** are utilized instead.

-The developer using **toro C Library** benefits from this approach because the experience remains unchanged using the **Visual Studio 2022** environment.
+The developer using **toro C Library** benefits from this approach because the experience remains unchanged using the **Visual Studio 2026** environment.

-## Riding the UEFI shell / enabling the platform for developers
+## Riding the UEFI shell — Enabling the platform for developers

 With the disappearance of **MSDOS** – a simple, single-threaded, unprotected operating system that provided full hardware access to user programs – the **UEFI shell** was envisioned as its successor for modern personal computer.

-However, the absence of a compatible and stable programming interface, such as the [**ANSI/ISO C Standard Library**]( https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf#page=176), combined with a well-established and widely recognized development environment (like **Visual Studio 2022**), has made it challenging to get started with **UEFI Shell** programming for everyone.
+However, the absence of a compatible and stable programming interface, such as the [**ANSI/ISO C Standard Library**]( https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf#page=176), combined with a well-established and widely recognized development environment (like **Visual Studio 2026**), has made it challenging to get started with **UEFI Shell** programming for everyone.

+Most PC manufacturers use Linux or Windows (PE Preinstallation Environment) in their factory manufacturing and provisioning processes.
+These operating systems provide the necessary tools, interfaces and developer experience to create the required software components efficiently.

+`EFI_xyz_PASS_THRU_PROTOCOL` to implement UEFI Shell test/burn-in/validation applications that access hardware devices directly are widely unused in the industry.

-## Reimplementing LIBCMT.LIB for Windows NT
+## Reimplementing LIBCMT.LIB for Windows

-The primary purpose of the **toro C Library** for WinNT is to validate C library compatibility on a Windows x64 platform for both **x86-32** and **x86-64** architectures.
+The primary purpose of the **toro C Library** for Windows is to validate C library compatibility on a Windows x64 platform for both **x86-32** and **x86-64** architectures.

 Typically, test programs are linked first against the original LIBCMT.LIB and then against the **toro C Library** for WinNT.
 This allows for a direct comparison of program behavior on Windows.[<sup>4</sup>](https://github.com/KilianKegel/torito-C-Library/blob/master/footnotes/footnote-4.md)

-Most bugs and pitfalls can be identified, debugged, and resolved efficiently within the build and debug environment of Visual Studio 2022.
+Most bugs and pitfalls can be identified, debugged, and resolved efficiently within the build and debug environment of **Visual Studio 2026**.

 **This approach is considered the most effective way to achieve ANSI C compatibility and ensure a faultless implementation within a reasonable timeframe.**

-**The majority of function tests can be executed, debugged, and validated natively on the Windows development machine, with only the final tests requiring execution on the UEFI Shell target.**
+**The majority of function tests can be executed, debugged and validated natively on the Windows development machine, with only the final tests requiring execution on the UEFI Shell target.**

 This methodology is made possible by the [**OSIF**](https://github.com/KilianKegel/CdePkg/blob/master/README.md#interface-architecture) (**O**perating **S**ystem **I**nter**f**ace) architecture of the library.